Automaat/mskalski-blog/content/posts/timeouts.md

 # Summing up
-After reading this short article you should know how timeouts work inside of `jdk` and why your request to another service took longer than expected.
+After reading this short article you should know how timeouts work inside of `JDK` and why your request to another service took longer than expected.
 The Most important piece of knowledge you should remember is that when you set `socketTimeout` for example on `RestTemplate` while using Spring you set a timeout for every single read form socket which effectively becomes time from last bit of information after your connection will be interrupted.
 You should keep it in mind when you set timeouts